kin-labs/rewards-engine/current-valid-spend-guidelines.md

 (c\)  a button must be included requiring the User to confirm/acknowledge the initiation of the Spend Transaction.

-7.4.
-A Spend Transaction must not be a Prohibited Transaction.

 8. **Earn Transactions**